130nk3r5/Hackathon/README.md

 ## 🧾 Submission Instructions

 1. Fork this repo 📦
-2. Create a folder with your team name
+2. Create a folder for yourself
 3. Submit a solution file for each problem (`problem_1_solution.py`, etc.)
 4. Include a brief `README.md` inside your folder describing how to run your code
 5. Push to your fork and submit a PR to this repo before the deadline